wp-plugins/updraftplus/readme.txt

 = I found a bug.
 What do I do? =

 Contact me!
 This is a complex plugin and the only way I can ensure it's robust is to get bug reports and fix the problems that crop up.
 Please turn on debugging mode and send me the log if you can find it.
 Include as much information as you can when reporting (PHP version, your blog's site, the error you saw and how you got to the page that caused it, etcetera).
 If you can send a patch, that's even better.

+= My site was hacked, and I have no backups!
+I thought UpdraftPlus was working!
+Can I kill you? = No, there's no warranty or guarantee, etc. It's completely up to you to verify that UpdraftPlus is working correctly.
+If it doesn't then that's unfortunate, but this is a free plugin.

 == Changelog ==